Characterizing Pattern Matching and Its Limits on Compositional Task Structures: CoT Improves Data Efficiency but Path Ambiguity Persists

-CoT supervision~\citep{wei2022chain, kojima2022large} dramatically improves performance on multi-step reasoning tasks.
-We investigate how CoT interacts with the coverage principle and whether it can address the challenges observed in Sections~\ref{subsec:res_powerlaw} and~\ref{subsec:nontree}.
+The CoT supervision~\citep{wei2022chain, kojima2022large} dramatically improves performance on multi-step reasoning tasks.
+We investigate how it interacts with our framework and whether it can address the challenges observed in \cref{subsec:res_powerlaw,subsec:nontree}.
 Specifically, we train models to sequentially generate intermediate states before final outputs, making \textsc{2-Hop} a two-token prediction task: $(x_1,x_2,x_3)\mapsto(b, t)$, for example.
-This explicit supervision substantially improves data efficiency (\cref{fig:power_law_cot} (Left)), with the power-law exponent dropping from 2.58 to 1.76 in \textsc{3-Hop} task, aligning with previous studies on the sample efficiency of CoT \citep{srivastava2022beyond, kim2024transformers, wen2024sparse}.
-Remarkably, the scaling exponents measured for \textsc{2-Hop}, \textsc{3-Hop}, and even \textsc{5-Hop} tasks become nearly identical with CoT supervision.
+This substantially improves data efficiency (\cref{fig:power_law_cot} (Left)), with the power-law exponent dropping from 2.58 to 1.76 in the \textsc{3-Hop} task, aligning with previous studies on the sample efficiency of CoT \citep{srivastava2022beyond, kim2024transformers, wen2024sparse}.
+The scaling exponents measured for \textsc{2-Hop}, \textsc{3-Hop}, and even \textsc{5-Hop} tasks become nearly identical with CoT supervision.
 We interpret this as CoT effectively `flattening' multi-hop structures into sequences of single-hop tasks, reducing the compounding data requirements of deeper compositional structures.